publiclab/PublicLab.Editor/README.md

 To run tests, open /test.html in a browser.
 If you have phantomjs installed, you can run `grunt jasmine` to run tests on the commandline.

+You can find the installation instructions for phantomjs in its official [build documentation](http://phantomjs.org/build.html).
+For Ubuntu/debian based system you can follow [these instructions](https://gist.github.com/julionc/7476620) or use the script mentioned there.

 To add new tests, edit the `*_spec.js` files in `/spec/javascripts/`.